teesofttech/grpc-demo/README.md

-# Shopping Cart API with .NET 8, Aspire, gRPC, PostgreSQL, Marten and Redis
+# Shopping Cart API with .NET 8, Aspire, gRPC, PostgreSQL, Marten, and Redis

 This repository showcases a sample API built with .NET 8 that demonstrates the integration of .NET Aspire orchestration.
-The application utilizes Marten as its document database on PostgreSQ, and Redis for caching, all while leveraging gRPC for efficient communication.
+The application utilizes Marten as its document database on PostgreSQL, and Redis for caching, all while leveraging gRPC for efficient communication.
 Together, these components provide a robust foundation for scalable web APIs.

 ## Table of Contents